-&lt;sup>109 See above notes 68 to 67.
+109 See above notes 68 to 67.

-by men.
-Infertility has been defined as illness as recently as 2009, and this is perceived as an aspect of the medicalisation of women's lives in highly industrialised societies.
-And while women are generally stigmatised if they do not bear children for whatever reason, disabled women are frequently subjected to forced abortion and sterilisation, thus depriving them of the choice to bear children.
+by men.110 Infertility has been defined as illness as recently as 2009,111 and this is perceived as an aspect of the medicalisation of women's lives in highly industrialised societies.112 And while women are generally stigmatised if they do not bear children for whatever reason, disabled women are frequently subjected to forced abortion and sterilisation, thus depriving them of the choice to bear children.
 Thus, the Z case necessitated a gendered perspective on disability in particular.
 However, this perspective would not have called for accepting that not being able to bear children is a disadvantage in employment.
 To the contrary, men's inability to bear children is routinely held up as the reason for women's weaker employment market position.
 Accordingly, in the field of employment the lack of a womb will not be the starting point for disability.
 In so far the ruling in Z would not have had to change under this perspective.

-While Mr Kaltoft is not a woman, the case still involved a field of occupation where female workers outnumber male workers: care work is still gendered female.
-Also, more women are obese than men.
-Also, more practical relevance on the employment opportunities and wage levels of women than of men.
-More particularly, for women even mere overweight impacts negatively on employment opportunities.
-The negative impact of overweight and obesity is particularly pronounced for black women.
-The negative impact of overweight and obesity is particularly pronounced for black women.
-The negative impact of overweight and obesity is particularly create situations of inequality at the intersections between gender and disability.
+While Mr Kaltoft is not a woman, the case still involved a field of occupation where female workers outnumber male workers: care work is still gendered female.113 Also, more women are obese than men.114 A number of studies found that obesity has more negative effects on the employment opportunities and wage levels of women than of men.115 More particularly, for women even mere overweight impacts negatively on employment opportunities.116 The negative impact of overweight and obesity is particularly pronounced for black women.117 Thus the question whether a child minder can be dismissed because of obesity in the 3rd degree is of more practical relevance to women than to men, and may frequently create situations of inequality at the intersections between gender and disability.
 In this context it is particularly worthy of note that according to AG Jääskinnen, only morbid obesity should be considered as a disability.
 Next to not being in line with the social model of disability, this reasoning is also likely to deprive more women than men from the protection of disability discrimination law.